ybergner/carpe-datum/carpedatum.md

 Therefore, 8.6 million is ethnically diverse
 ```

 In common usage, population often refers to the number or count of people, in a town, area, or country.
 Among statisticians and data scientists, population refers to a set or collection of people under consideration.
-The number of those people is just one summary about the population.
-The proportion of over-hangers is another.
+The number of those people is just one summary about the population, namely the total *count*.
+The proportion of over-hangers is another summary of the population, as is the most-common-birthday.

-If we always had access to all of the
+If we always had access to all of the members in a population (the set or collection of people under consideration), the field of statistics wouldn't exist.
+We would just know a bunch of facts about, say, everyone in the whole world.
+While it is true that data are becoming more and ubiquitous, don't start betting on the demise of statistics.
+Even if we did have complete data for everyone in New York City today, our population of interest might extend to residents of New York City next year or ten years from now.
+We might want to make predictions about the future.
+In which case, the need to draw *inferences* and to generalize from the data we have on hand will always be a compelling and challenging problem.